cmayen/paila/README.md

 #### paila-logpush.sh

-Shell script copied to remote servers that filters log files and interacts with journalctl (if present) to generate and upload an ingest file for the paila-ingest server containing information about the previous day.
+Shell script copied to remote servers that filters log files for unique entries and interacts with journalctl (if present) to generate and upload an ingest file for the paila-ingest server containing information about the previous day.

+---

 ![image of web ui report](https://github.com/cmayen/paila/blob/main/.readme-assets/paila-250722.png?raw=true)